LibertyDSNP/spec/pages/Announcements/Types/GraphChange.md

 ### createdAt

-- MUST be set to the microseconds since Unix epoch at time of signing
+- MUST be set to the milliseconds since Unix epoch at time of signing
 - MUST be unique for the given `fromId` and `objectId` pair

 ### fromId